“Should I do a PhD?” Questions for prospective doctoral students in IR/political science

 What do my partner and my family think?

-What is my intrinsic (during the studies, for myself) motivation?
+What is my intrinsic motivation – during my studies, for myself?

-What is my extrinsic (career opportunities, impact) motivation?
+What is my extrinsic motivation – in terms of career opportunities or real world impact?
 This has implications on methods and research topic, as a PhD for a policy career can be quite different from one for an academic career.

 4. Opportunity costs:

 What will I lose by doing a PhD?
 What career paths will I give up on?